 Hearing benefit ranges from improved detection of sounds to understanding speech without lip reading.
 Improvement depends on many factors including how soon the child was implanted, whether the device is used consistently every day, the quality of programming and listening and spoken language therapy, and whether there are other conditions impacting language development.

 How quickly a child learns sign language also may be positively impacted by a cochlear implant.
 Lurie Children’s has experience serving children whose parents have hearing loss and communicate using sign language.
 We also serve many children who attend total communication programs where both sign and spoken language are used.

 Many parents of infants and young children with hearing loss in both ears wish to know if their child will develop age-appropriate spoken language and be able to attend mainstream school with hearing peers.
 Children who achieve these goals typically:

 Receive the implant after a shorter period of deafness

-Are in programs that provide intensive auditory and speech training
+Are enrolled in programs after implantation that provide intensive auditory and speech training

-Our program began in 1991 and has grown to be one of the largest pediatric implant programs in the world.
-The founder and medical director is Dr. Young, whose training includes a fellowship in neurotology (advanced ear surgery).
-Dr. Stephen Hoff, a pediatric otolaryngologist who specializes in pediatric hearing loss and cochlear implant procedures, partners with Dr. Young on this program.
-Our pediatric implant audiologists have a wealth of experience, as well as special training in all aspects of pediatric implantation.
-Our support staff provides expert assistance in obtaining insurance approval for cochlear implants and related services.
-All FDA approved cochlear implant systems are available for your child at our program.
+Our program began in 1991 and is now the largest pediatric implant program in the United States and one of the largest in the world.
+The founder and medical director is Dr. Nancy Young, whose training includes a fellowship in neurotology (advanced ear surgery).
+Dr. Stephen Hoff, a pediatric otolaryngologist who specializes in hearing loss, is an experienced implant surgeon and cochlear implant team member.

 For further information about cochlear implantation, please contact Emily Murray, cochlear implant program assistant, at 312.227.3730 or by e-mail at email@example.com.
 Emily can assist you with scheduling of your initial appointments.